emicklei/graphql-client-gen/README.md

 work in progress

-# convert schema JSON to SDL
+## convert schema JSON to SDL

 The `gcg` requires a schema in SDL.
 If you need to convert it from JSON then you can use the npm module.

 	npm i graphql-json-to-sdl
 	npx graphql-json-to-sdl schema.json schema.graphqls

-# todo
+### todo

 - make options for function
 - __typename

+## limitations

+Unsupported GraphQL features are:

+- inline fragments
+- directives
+- default values